About The Ministry

 The following organisations/units fall under the purview of the Ministry:

-• the Local Authorities;
+- the Local Authorities;

-• the Field Services Unit;
+- the Field Services Unit; and

-• the Mauritius Fire and Rescue Service; and
+- the Mauritius Fire and Rescue Service.

 The Local Authorities comprise one Municipal City Council, four Municipal Councils, seven District Councils and 130 Village Councils.
 These Local Authorities aim at providing services and carry out infrastructural developments at local level.
 These include, among others, the provision of street-lighting; construction and maintenance of roads, drains and public spaces, provision and maintenance of bus shelters and traffic centres; scavenging services, organisation of sports and cultural activities; operation of markets and fairs; and maintenance of cemeteries and cremation grounds.